Lengthy processing times, high operating costs, continuous errors, frustrated employees — all of these issues stem from

 - For companies in the EU, is the system GDPR compliant?

 - Finally, if necessary, does the vendor provide an on-premise deployment option?
 Sometimes, I.T. deems it too risky to expose a particular system to the Cloud e.g. a University’s Student Information System.
 At the same time, workflows are far more useful if they can integrate as we’ve seen.

 10. Reports: Analyze and Optimize

 A workflow analysis tool helps you improve your processes so that employees can focus on more productive work.
-The benefits can be astounding e.g. a single optimized workflow can save you 2 man weeks per month or $50,000 per year.
+The benefits can be astounding.
+A single optimized workflow can save you two man weeks per month or $50,000 per year.

 In our world awash in data, analytics has become a must-have not merely to gain an advantage but to survive.
 Your workflow management system is the best place to analyze your workflows and their data — that’s one of its greatest pluses.